cpsc365/cpsc365.github.io/index.md

 <p></p>

+* Apr 3: Prof. Wibisono's office hours in Apr 6 changed to Apr 4@ 2:30pm.

-* Mar 29: Michal's Offie hours Apr 1 and Apr 8 @ 6:00pm changed to Mar 30 and Apr 6 @ 4:30pm.
+* Mar 29: Michal's Offie hours in Apr 1 and Apr 8 @ 6:00pm changed to Mar 30 and Apr 6 @ 4:30pm.

-* Mar 17: Virtual class meetings on Mar 29 and 31

-* Mar 17: No office hours and discussion sessions from Mar 17 to Mar 27
 * Mar 15: Pset5 is posted; Due is Apr 5 @ 2:30

 <h1></h1>